memespring/wiki-platformland-content/digital-proof.md

 * As digital printers have become ubiquitous, forgery has become easier (although anti-forgery features, secure printing, distribution and supply of documents can mitigate this risk)

-* More information may be shared with than is necessary for the task the holder is trying to complete — for example, using a driving licence to prove entitlement to drink alcohol may reveal someone’s date of birth and address
+* More information may be shared with than is necessary for the task the holder is trying to complete -- for example, using a driving licence to prove entitlement to drink alcohol may reveal someone’s date of birth and address
 * Printing and posting paper documents takes time, and that makes it harder to design services that respond in real-time High-value, hard to replace documents like passports or birth certificates get used for trivial purposes, like checking in to a hotel

 But there are benefits:

 * People can prove things to whoever they like and however they like: the designers of a service don’t need to guess up-front all the different situations that someone might experience
-* People can prove to one part of government that another part of government agrees a certain fact about them — for example, that they own a property — without the need for duplicating and sharing entire datasets between organisations.
+* People can prove to one part of government that another part of government agrees a certain fact about them -- for example, that they own a property -- without the need for duplicating and sharing entire datasets between organisations.
-* Paper certificates and cards are tangible things — real-world representations of a service or entitlement
+* Paper certificates and cards are tangible things -- real-world representations of a service or entitlement
-* It’s up to the organisation or individual recieving the proof to decide if they trust it or not, which allows for flexibility
+* It’s up to the organisation or individual receiving the proof to decide if they trust it or not, which allows for flexibility
 * Digital proofs, of various types, offer the opportunity to keep some of the good things about paper, while removing some of the risks.

 ## One-use check-codes